oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 # Verifiable Presentations

-This specification defines the media type `vp+sd-jwt` which describes the VP-SD-JWT with the following components:
+This specification defines the media type `application/vp+sd-jwt` which describes the VP-SD-JWT with the following components:

  1. The SD-JWT from the VC-SD-JWT.
  1. A subset of the SD-JWT Disclosures that are selectively disclosed by the Holder.